 The good news is that nearly everyone who is resident in the UK for tax purposes receives a Personal Allowance, which is an amount of taxable income you’re allowed to earn or receive each year, tax-free!

-This tax year (2015-16) the basic Personal Allowance – or tax-free amount – is £10,600.
-So, if you earn less than this, you normally won’t have to pay tax at all.
+This amount changes over time, depending on the tax year.
+The latest amount is always available online for reference and, if you earn less than this, you normally won’t have to pay tax at all.

-But as an example, if you have uncomplicated financial affairs, are born after 5th April 1948, and have no deductions (income that you haven’t paid tax on) then your Tax Code is likely to be 1060L – which is your tax allowance of £10,600 – your total deductions of £0 ÷ by 10.
+But as an example, if you have uncomplicated financial affairs, are born after 5th April 1948 and have no deductions (income that you haven’t paid tax on) then your Tax Code is likely to be 1257L, which is your tax allowance of £12,570, your total deductions of £0 ÷ by 12.57.
 Simples!

 Making sure your tax code is correct is the basic first step in ensuring you are being taxed correctly, so do the research.
 More information can be found here.